 Tips For Combining Window Treatments in Orlando Homes02/14/2017Todd Hansen For some Orlando homeowners, one window treatment on some windows may not cut it.
 Whether you’re trying to achieve a particular look, improve energy efficiency, or any of a variety of other reasons, combining window treatments has become fairly commonplace.
 So which window treatment combinations give your home the most great looks and top-notch window coverage?
 Let’s break down some of the most popular combinations for Orlando homes.
-Using Plantation Shutters with Draperies Plantation shutters and draperies are among the most fashionable and popular window treatment pairings we usually see in Orlando homes.
+Using Plantation Shutters with Drapes Plantation shutters and draperies are among the most fashionable and popular window treatment pairings we usually see in Orlando homes.
 The reason these two go together so well is simple: they give homeowners the most freedom with regards to light, privacy, and aesthetics.
 Plantation shutters are ideal for full-wall windows, since they can maintain your privacy while simultaneously allowing a decent amount of light inside.
 Occasionally, however, you may want to add a splash of color or give a little more warmth to the space–that’s where a set of drapes can help.
 An additional drapery can offer your room some needed color, give your home a cozier look, and give a tasteful framing to your shutters.
 The drapes you pair with shutters don’t need to be heavy-duty, highly functional window coverings when paired with shutters, either.
-Even accent drapes on the sides of your window can fulfill the same purpose, as your shutters give your windows more than sufficient protection.
-Putting Shades and Draperies Together A pairing of shades and draperies can imbue your space with a classy look, great for rooms that you want to show off.
+Even accent drapes on the sides of your window can fulfill the same purpose, as the plantation shutters give your windows more than sufficient protection.
+Putting Shades and Draperies Together A pairing of shades and draperies can imbue your space with a classic look, great for rooms that you want to show off.
 What gives this combination such appeal is based in the contrasting textures you can achieve, especially with roman or cellular shades.
 When you match colors but have different textures, you’re able to make your space feel simultaneously cozy and sophisticated.
-Pairing a Valance or Cornice with Window Treatments Although they’re not as common as they once were, valances and cornices are still used in certain homes, and can fulfill a great role when combined with the right partner.
-Like drapes do when paired with shutters, a valance or cornice is most likely going to function as an accent.
+Pairing a Valance or Cornice with Window Treatments Although they’re not as common as they once were, valances and cornices do still pop up in certain homes, and can fulfill a great role when combined with the right partner.
+Like drapes do when paired with shutters, a valance or cornice is most likely going to be your accent piece.
 We recommend utilizing an interesting color on top with a more neutral window treatment, like Polywood® plantation shutters or faux-wood blinds.
 This kind of combo works incredibly well in specialty rooms like the kitchen, where you probably want a waterproof window treatment like Polywood.
 Window Film Goes with Anything Back when it was first introduced, window film was just used to blacken windows, which had a drawback because it could make rooms feel somewhat dull as well as prevent you from enjoying a clear view outside.
 Modern window film lacks these issues, as it blocks up to 80% of solar energy without hindering your view with a layer of shade.
-That makes window film a great partner to any window treatment, because it can seamlessly be affixed to your window glass and drastically improve your window’s energy-blocking ability.
+That makes window film a great partner to other window treatments, because it can seamlessly be affixed to your window glass and drastically improve your window’s energy-blocking ability.
 Window film does all this while giving you complete freedom in how you want to dress the window, whether you choose cellular shades, plantation shutters, or a different window treatment.
-Could your space use a new window treatment combo like one of these we’ve discussed?
+Could your space use a new window treatment combo like one of the ones we’ve discussed?
 Call Sunburst Shutters Orlando at 407-630-7011 now to set up a free in-home window design consultation to begin giving your windows the treatment they need.